 In this way, we created a protocell model that can construct boundaries by using this new process that relies on the formation of robust vesicles through the use of an existing autocatalytic, self-reproducing oil drop system as a scaffold.

 Figure 3.
-Scheme of the self-reproducing oil droplet (oil-in-water emulsion) system.
+Scheme of the self-reproducing oil droplet (oil-in-water emulsion) and vesicular transformation system.